-At Buffer, even though the company had plenty of paying customers they realized they still didn’t understand the “why” behind many of their customers’ decision to purchase and use their solutions.
+At Buffer, even though the company had plenty of paying customers they realized they still didn’t understand the “why” behind many of their customers’ decisions to purchase and use their solutions.
 Now, not only do they put every hypothesis and assumption through the Customer Development process to validate it, but they also rely on a social media network to accelerate the process.

 Using Twitter, Buffer simply puts out a call for users of a particular feature or in a certain market to hop on a virtual call and provide input.
 This cuts down on the time to set up interviews and manage extensive contact lists, giving them same-day Customer Development input.

 Customer Development should result in more products solving real problems for real customers in acceptable ways for a reasonable price point.
-It should likewise avoid the investment in and creation of products that fill a nonexistent need, address a miniscule market or are incompatible with real-life workflows and environments.
+It should likewise avoid the investment in and creation of products that fill a nonexistent need, address a minuscule market or are incompatible with real-life workflows and environments.

 Investing time and resources into Customer Development is one of the best ways a company can spend its initial capital.
-In fact, most companies should have done this before they even became companies at all, but it’s still an essential step for early stage initiatives.
+In fact, most companies should have done this before they even became companies at all, but it’s still an essential step for early-stage initiatives.

-The value of validating assumptions may be greatest when a new product is being conceived, but it continues to serve companies well throughout its entire lifecycle.
+The value of validating assumptions may be greatest when a new product is being conceived, but it continues to serve companies well throughout their entire lifecycle.
 There’s no substitute for talking to customers about what they need versus what you want to sell them.